isomerpages/nhg-csdo/_clinician-scientist/NHG Health LKCMedicine Clinician Scientist Fellowship (CSF).md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>Applicants should be:
 <br>a)<strong> Doctors</strong> (i.e., clinically qualified with MD/MBBS/BDS)
-with primary appointments at NHG institutions; or are enrolled in their final year of the NHG Residency Programme with indication of continuation in NHG;
+with primary appointments at NHG Health institutions; or are enrolled in their final year of the NHG Health Residency Programme with indication of continuation in NHG Health;
 <br>OR
 <br>b)<strong> Health science / healthcare professionals</strong> with non-medical
-degrees, such as nurses, pharmacists and other allied health professionals (as listed on <a href="https://www.moh.gov.sg/hpp/allied-health-professionals/career-practices/CareerNPracticesDetails/allied-health-professions" rel="noopener nofollow" target="_blank">MOH’s website</a>) in clinical practice, with primary appointments at NHG institutions and at least 3 years of clinical or relevant experience.
+degrees, such as nurses, pharmacists and other allied health professionals (as listed on <a href="https://hpp.moh.gov.sg/career-practice/allied-health-professions" rel="noopener nofollow" target="_blank">MOH’s website</a>) in clinical practice, with primary appointments at NHG institutions and at least 3 years of clinical or relevant experience.
 Others may contact the CSF Secretariat for discussion on suitability of the programme.
 Applicants